Kinder Foundation: University of Missouri’s Kinder Institute on Constitutional Democracy

 In 2014, the Kinder Foundation made possible the Kinder Forum on Constitutional Democracy at the University of Missouri, a new program to support excellence in the teaching and study of American constitutional and democratic traditions.
 In 2015, the foundation made a new, endowed gift of $25 million to MU to provide permanent support for the renamed Kinder Institute on Constitutional Democracy.

 Quality of life

 Rice University’s Kinder Institute for Urban Research

 Rice University’s Kinder Institute for Urban Research is dedicated to resolving issues that face some of the country's largest urban centers, including Houston.
 In 2010, the Kinder Foundation provided a $15 million grant to support expanded research in Houston and in major cities around the world, and the institute was renamed in their honor.

 Museum of Fine Arts, Houston

 In January 2015, the Kinder Foundation committed a principal gift of $50 million to the Museum of Fine Arts, Houston for the redevelopment of its 14-acre campus.
 In recognition of the gift, a new 164,000 square-foot building will be named the Nancy and Rich Kinder Building and will house 54,000 square feet of gallery space for exhibitions and for the Museum's collections of modern and contemporary art.

+Kinder Children's Cancer Center

+On May 14, 2025, Texas Children’s Hospital and The University of Texas MD Anderson Cancer Center announced a $150 million gift from Kinder Foundation to support the launch of Kinder Children’s Cancer Center, a transformational collaboration between the two institutions with a single mission: to end childhood cancer.
+Kinder Children’s Cancer Center will launch in 2026, with plans to build a new TMC facility with inpatient beds, ambulatory care and state-of-the-art research labs.
+It will be connected by a sky bridge to Texas Children’s Hospital, the largest children’s hospital in the nation.